Enhancing Communication for Adults through AAC

 Stroke, brain injury, or neurological diseases can significantly impact a person’s ability to speak, understand, read, or write.
 Augmentative and Alternative Communication (AAC) provides tools and strategies to support functional communication, increase independence, and improve overall quality of life.

-AAC includes a wide range of communication supports—both low-tech, such as communication books or whiteboards, and high-tech, such as dedicated speech-generating devices.
-AAC can be used alongside any remaining verbal abilities to support both understanding and expression.
+AAC includes a wide range of communication supportsโboth low-tech, such as communication books or whiteboards, and high-tech, such as dedicated speech-generating devices.
+It can be used alongside any remaining verbal abilities to support both understanding and expression.

-AAC use is highly individualized and should take into account:
+Use of AAC is highly individualized and should take into account:

 Communication Profile